hegesilaus/planner/README.md

 ## Limitations

-Probably only works on a Mac since it hardcodes the font path.
+The script expects the Candara font to be installed in `C:/Windows/Fonts`.

 ## Thanks